Stay in the Loop

 Sunday, February 16, 2:30pm

-Kimmel Center’s Perelman Theater, 300 South Broad Street, Philadelphia
+Kimmel Cultural Campus’s Perelman Theater, 300 South Broad Street, Philadelphia

-Continuing their 60th anniversary celebration, this ensemble conducted by music director David Hayes will present Haydn’s Cello Concerto in C major, a masterpiece that vanished for over 200 years, with cellist Tommy Mesa, who also performs Jessie Montgomery’s “Divided”, a piece he premiered in 2022.
-There’s also Haydn’s Symphony No. 4 in A Major (Tempora mutantur) and a new commissioned work by their composer in residence Evan Williams.
+Continuing their 60th-anniversary celebration, this ensemble conducted by music director David Hayes will present Haydn’s Cello Concerto in C Major, a masterpiece that vanished for over 200 years, with cellist Tommy Mesa, who also performs Jessie Montgomery’s “Divided,” a piece he premiered in 2022.
+There’s also Haydn’s Symphony No. 4 in A Major (Tempora mutantur) and a newly commissioned work by composer-in-residence Evan Williams.

 Saturday, February 15, 2pm